authelia/doks/content/en/integration/proxies/envoy.md

 We will aim to perform documentation for this on our own but there is no current timeframe.

-## Forwarded Header Trust
+## Trusted Proxies

-It's important to read the [Forwarded Headers] section as part of any proxy configuration.
+_**Important:** You should read the [Forwarded Headers] section and this section as part of any proxy configuration.
+Especially if you have never read it before._

+_**Important:** The included example is **NOT** meant for production use.
+It's used expressly as an example to showcase how you can configure multiple IP ranges.
+You should customize this example to fit your specific architecture and needs.
+You should only include the specific IP address ranges of the trusted proxies within your architecture and should not trust entire subnets unless that subnet only has trusted proxies and no other services._

 ## Potential